reijndert/ardufoon/README.md

 * Change volume with pushbutton
 * Play a song by dialing a number
 * Play a song by dialing folder number first and then songnumber within a few seconds
+* From serial 0009 and up: diagnostic LED implemented
 * Find the Easter Eggs ;-)

 Have fun !